 “Make sure you tell your lawyer Dale.
 There are strategies he can employ to make sure you don’t lose your wheels.
 I mean if you are ever going to get this new business off the ground, you are going to need your car,” Ernie said.
 “If you tell the wifey you need it to dig out of this hole, she’ll understand.”

 “Yes, you’re right.
 The car is not only my baby, but also the key to getting back to earning some serious cash.
 And that’s what I need to do,” said Dale.
-“I’ll check the value of the car in that Kelly Blue Book and call my lawyer first thing in the morning.”
+“I’ll check the value of the car in that Kelly Blue Book and call my bankruptcy lawyer first thing in the morning.”

 Whether you are trying to keep your car or navigating other bankruptcy issues, we are here to help you every step of the way.
-We welcome you to schedule a consultation to discuss your situation and case objectives.
+We welcome you to schedule a free consultation to discuss your situation and case objectives.
 We can answer your legal questions and discuss how we can help you move forward.
 Call our law office at (888) 584-9614 or contact us online to schedule your consultation.